jonathanHuwP/CrystalGrowthTracker/cgt/README_DrawingLabel.md

 The software has to provide a means of:
 1. displaying an image
 2. allowing the user to draw straight lines on the image
-3. allowing the user to modify the lines by shifting the whole line or the endpoints.
+3. allowing the user to modify the lines by shifting the whole line or the end-points.
 4. allowing the user to produce an ordered list of sets of lines in which each new set is produced by altering all (or some) of the lines in the previous set.
 5. for any two sets in a list the relative motion between the pairs of lines must be calculated
 6. the original lines must be uniquely labelled to allow identification